ferrikt/covid-tracker/README.md

 Project for learning purposes, it is a COVID-19 TRACKER project using `React` with `Typescript`.

-Coronavirus dashboard offers a real-time window on a global pandemic
+Coronavirus dashboard offers a real-time window on a global pandemic - view of coronavirus cases as they climb, by location.